Bush recalls removing Confederate flag from Florida Capitol

-The events marked Bush's first campaign appearances in the state since 21-year-old Dylann Storm Roof was charged with killing the pastor and eight parishioners at Charleston's historic Emanuel African Methodist Episcopal Church.
-Photos distributed since the killings show the alleged gunman flaunting the battle flag.
+The events marked Bush’s first campaign appearances in the state since 21-year-old Dylann Storm Roof was charged with killing the pastor and eight parishioners at Charleston’s historic Emanuel African Methodist Episcopal Church.
+Photos distributed since the killings show the alleged gunman flaunting the Confederate battle flag flown by forces supporting the pro-slavery, secessionist southern states in the American Civil War.
 Authorities say Roof admitted he wanted to start a race war.

 Rivers said none of the pastors at the closed-door session in Charleston asked Bush about the flag or specifically about the massacre.
 “We prayed about the situation,” Rivers said, but added that they didn’t discuss it in detail.